King's Medal for Champion Shots of the Royal Navy and Royal Marines: Description

 The ribbon is 32 millimetres wide with an 8 millimetres wide dark blue band and a 3½ millimetres wide white band, repeated in reverse order and separated by a 9 millimetres wide dark crimson band.
-It is identical to the ribbons of the Naval Good Shooting Medal and Queen's Medal for Champion Shots of the New Zealand Naval Forces.
+It is identical to the ribbons of the Naval Good Shooting Medal and King's Medal for Champion Shots of the New Zealand Naval Forces.

 Recipients

 The first Naval small-arms championship to compete for the medal took place in 1966 and the first medal was won by Aircraft Articifer First Class R.J.S.
 Curtis of the Royal Navy.
 Since then, the Royal Navy Small Arms Meeting has been held annually on the National Rifle Ranges, Bisley, Surrey, except in 1991 when no competition was held as a result of the Gulf War.
-The competition consists of a series of combat shooting matches encompassing attack, defense, fighting in built-up area and close quarter battle shooting scenarios.
-The table below lists the recipients of the medal.
+The competition consists of a series of combat shooting matches encompassing attack, defence, fighting in built-up area and close quarter battle shooting scenarios.